bestm80eva/FreeRTOS-eZ80F91/readme.txt

 define _SYS_CLK_FREQ = 50000000

 Compile and download the Project.
 I use the USBSmartCable.
 If you use a different debugger don't forget to change the configuration.
+To see the System-Monitor output connect a terminal (PuTTY) to UART 0 (CONSOLE) Set the terminal to 115200,8,n,1 (RTS/CTS).
+The System-Monitor uses ANSI-Codes for decorations.
+So set your terminal-emulation to understand ANSI on 132 columns 42 rows.
+You may also connect by raw-telnet on port 5010 to one small CLI thread.

 Have fun.
-Hints are wellcome, join the project - if you like.
+Hints are welcome, join the project - if you like.

 Regrads
 Jürgen